kubectl exec vs SSH

 When it comes to authorization, things are not great.
 Authorization granularity is basically: “user X can log into server Y,” no grouping.
 You have to configure each server a user might log into individually by writing users’ public keys to ~/.ssh/authorized_keys and creating a local UNIX user for them.
-Using a CA with SSH certificates can help with key distribution.
+Using SSH certificates can help with key distribution.
 A bit of PAM plumbing can also create users for you.
 Regardless, it will take some work.

 Luckily, higher-level software is available to solve these problems if you’re willing to expand your toolbox.